jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

      ``slip-wall`` | ``adia-wall`` | ``isotherm-wall`` | ``sup-out`` | ``sup-in`` | ``sub-outp`` | ``sub-inv`` |  ``far``

-The details of type and required variables is summarized as follows.
+The details of type and required variables are summarized as follows.

 * ``slip-wall`` --- slip wall boundary condition.